confusedrobot/aws-elemental-instant-video-highlights/catfinder5001/catfinder5001-prekog/README.md

 ## Code Steps

+1. describe MediaPackage channel to get info

 1. start of archive

     1. get 1 entry before in DynamoDB

     1. check to see if a "Cat" label exists